norskeld/sigma/apps/docs/content/guides/expressions.md

 }
 ```

 The whole chain fails, including the `1 + 2` it had already folded.
 The failure keeps its label and is reported at the position the commit fired, while the cursor is rewound all the way to where the chain began.
-An enclosing [choice] or [recover] therefore resumes from the start of the expression rather than the middle of one.
+An enclosing [choice] never reaches its next alternative, because a committed failure ends it outright.
+An enclosing [recover] does handle it, and because of that rewind the region it replaces starts at the first character of the expression rather than in the middle of one, even though the resynchronisation itself scans from the position the commit fired.
 The same holds for a commit inside an operand.

 Commit an operator only where the language really does rule out every other reading.
 It's a good fit for a trailing binary operator in a statement-oriented language, and a bad one for a character that also means something to an enclosing rule.